vladislav-erokhin/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 6. Loads and merges training and test subjects ('train/subject_train.txt', 'test/subject_test.txt').
 7. Binds subjects, activities, and measurments into one dataset using bind_cols() function from dplyr package.
 8. From the data set in step 7, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+## Result tidy dataset columns

+1. Activity
+2. Subject ID
+3-68.
+Average of each variable (measurements on the mean and standard deviation for each measurement) for each activity and each subject